Exploring Portland Through the Lens of Local Business

 At Honey Mama’s, Portland MBA students learned how a mission-driven company can grow into a national brand without losing its roots.
 Known for their nourishing cocoa truffle bars made from real, whole food ingredients, Honey Mama’s has stayed grounded in its founding values while navigating the complexities of scaling a purpose-led business.
 President (and PSU alum!)
 Jared Schwartz emphasized the importance of clarity and alignment in the company’s growth: “The key to maintaining authenticity through growth is first establishing strong alignment around your mission,” he said.
 “When everyone is aligned and rowing in the same direction, maintaining authenticity becomes a collective effort rather than something you have to fight for alone.”
 Founded in Portland in 2013, Honey Mama’s has employed over 400 people, many of whom have gone on to impact the broader food industry.
 For Schwartz, staying true to the company’s core belief — that indulgence can be both joyful and nourishing — has never wavered.
 “Clean ingredients aren’t just our differentiator — they’re fundamental to the experience we’re creating,” he added.
 “We believe people should feel empowered by the food they eat.”

-La Casa de Mama offered more than just incredible food—it shared a legacy.
-Founded on traditional Mexican recipes passed down through generations, the business brings cultural storytelling to life through every dish.
-Students heard how authenticity, family, and persistence shaped the path from home kitchen to thriving local bakery and catering business.
-Beyond preserving tradition, La Casa de Mama also showcases innovation through its vegan pastries, a creative expansion that adapts beloved family recipes for a new audience while maintaining their authentic flavors.
+La Casa de Mamá offers more than just incredible food—it shares a legacy.
+Co-owned by Alexa Cid Carrera and rooted in traditional Mexican recipes passed down through generations, the business brings cultural storytelling to life through every dish.
+Students heard how authenticity, family, and persistence shaped its path from home kitchen to thriving local bakery and catering business.
+As Alexa shared, “For a long time, business education often focused solely on profit, as if that were the only marker of success.
+But we believe there’s a different way—a way of doing business that puts culture and community at the center, not as an afterthought.”
+Their vegan pastries reflect this balance of tradition and innovation, adapting family recipes for a wider audience without losing their roots.

 Life of Pie Visit